couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-3000-tutorial.markdown

 * [HelloCBL](#hellocbl) is a basic "Hello World" app designed to introduce the basics of working with Couchbase Lite, without considering the details of structuring an iOS app.
 * [LiteNote](#litenote), a notepad app, demonstrates the basic Couchbase Lite APIs  shown in HelloCBL and introduces a few additional APIs in the context of a well-structured iOS app.
 * [LiteNoteViews](#litenoteviews) builds on LiteNote to introduce the APIs for working with views and queries.
 * [LiteNoteSync](#litenotesync) builds on LiteNoteViews to add synchronization and user authentication.
-It uses [Couchbase Cloud](http://www.couchbasecloud.com) to provide Couchbase Sync Gateway and Couchbase Server for the back end.
+[Couchbase Cloud](http://www.couchbasecloud.com) provides Couchbase Sync Gateway and Couchbase Server for the back end.

 You can download the Couchbase Lite iOS tutorial apps from GitHub.